One angler's journey, fly fishing through life

 Fluke in Chablis Sauce

-I opened a favorite book and found the laminated recipe, titled Fluke in Chablis Sauce, handwritten in my mother’s perfect script.
-As with all things her, it was both beautifully positive, ending with Bon Appetit!
+Years after my mother’s passing, I opened a favorite book and found a laminated recipe, handwritten in my mother’s perfect script, titled Fluke in Chablis Sauce, and, as with all things her, beautifully positive, ending with Bon Appetit!
 Reading it brought me back to the day we followed it.

-That day dawned bright pink around the edges of the horizon, and I was out fly-fishing Double Creek, a place where the tidal flood and ebb of Barnegat Bay etches deep channels in its soft shifting sands.
-I was fishing the inside of the dike, a man-made spit of land and a place of bayberry snags, sod banks, and with the west wind, horrendous swarms of biting greenhead flies.
+That day dawned bright pink around the edges of the horizon.
+I was out fly-fishing Double Creek, a place where the tidal flood and ebb of Barnegat Bay etch deep channels in its soft shifting sands.
+I was fishing the back side of the dike, a man-made spit of land and a place of bayberry snags, sod banks, and with the west wind, horrendous swarms of biting greenhead flies.

 An aerial view of Barnegat Bay.
 To the right is the inlet and at center pointing north (up) is the dike.
 To the left of the dike is Double Creek, the haunts of big fluke that hold below the channel edges, feeding up during summer.